Danijela Đurović

-Danijela Đurović (Данијела Ђуровић; born 27 March 1973) is a Montenegrin politician serving as the president of the Parliament of Montenegro since 28 April 2022.
+Danijela Đurović (Данијела Ђуровић; born 27 March 1973) is a Montenegrin politician.
+She served as the president of the Parliament of Montenegro from 28 April 2022 to 30 October 2023.
 She was a vice president of the Socialist People's Party (SNP) from 2017 to 2021.

 Biography

 She was born in Kotor, SR Montenegro, SFR Yugoslavia on 27 March 1973.
 She finished middle and part of high school in Herceg Novi, and graduated in Peoria, Illinois.

 She earned a bachelor's degree in management engineering from the Faculty of Organizational Sciences in Belgrade and a master's degree in ecology and environmental protection from the Faculty of Natural Sciences and Mathematics in Podgorica.

 She worked in the company "Generalmarket" d.o.o.
 Belgrade as the head of the commercial service from 1996 to 2000.
 From 2000 to 2008, she worked in "Čistoća" d.o.o.
 Herceg Novi in the field of strategic development and improvement of the quality system, manager of the commercial sector and as an assistant director.

 She is the author of several scientific papers in the field of environmental protection and an expert associate and consultant in the field of waste management in the country and abroad.

 She is married, and mother of two sons.